-But aside from giving money to charities, forgoing plastic shopping bags, and saying "no thanks" to plastic straws, it doesn't feel like there's much that individuals can do.
+But aside from giving money to charities, forgoing plastic shopping bags, and saying "no thanks" to plastic straws, it doesn't feel like there's much individuals can do.
 (Of course, if you eat fish, making sustainable choices is another direct way to impact ocean health.)

-This isn't his first big swim
+This wasn't his first big swim

 How does an athlete even prepare for such a feat?

 "I have never stopped swimming, running or bicycling since my last swim," Lecomte told MNN, prior to beginning his Pacific challenge.
 "I have been doing a fair amount of cross-training activities in preparation, but the real training will be when I start the swim.
 The first two to three weeks will important because my body will have to adapt to the new conditions and environment."

 The Pacific Ocean is well-known for its rough seas and storms, and as the release detailed, Lecomte and his team encountered dangerous conditions (they had to turn back to Japan once already after the swim had begun due to storms).

 How did he prepare?
 "Besides typical long-distance swim gear — a wet suit, goggles, snorkel and fins — Lecomte wore a wrist-mounted, shark-repelling device and a waterproof biometric monitor.
 Data from the medical monitor transmitted health information to the crew as well as a team of doctors on land," according to Seeker.